-🕑 Reading time: 1 minuteSeveral methods are used for repair of underwater concrete structure.
-These methods with procedure for repair of underwater concrete structures is discussed.
+🕑 Reading time: 1 minuteSeveral methods are used for the repair of underwater concrete structures.
+These methods with procedures for the repair of underwater concrete structures are discussed.

 - Repair of Underwater Concrete Structures - Methods and Procedure

 - Surface Spalling Repair of Underwater Concrete Structures